MrClassicT/bibla/README.md

-# bibl
+# bibL

-bibl is a minimalistic linter for BibTeX files. bibl does not come with its own BibTeX parser, but leverages the [pybtex](https://pybtex.org/) parser.
+bibL is a minimalistic linter (style checker) for BibTeX files. bibL does not come with its own BibTeX parser, but leverages the [pybtex](https://pybtex.org/) parser.

 ## Installation